OpenWIS/openwis-documentation/_posts/2016-03-09-OpenWIS-Steering-Committee-2016-Mar.md

 	2. **Review plan for going 'fully' open source**
 		1. JT – Although we expect to complete the 3.14 release fairly soon, work on version 4 is well advanced and the architecture is quite different from version 3.14.
 Therefore, it makes more sense to make the version 4 code public, rather than having potential developers looking at the older version 3 code and architecture.
 I suggest that we use the development release version 4.1, due about June time, for this purpose.
 We can then go open source any time after that, once we have the docs ready.
 		2. WQ – Yes, that seems reasonable.
-		3. A-OWIS-SC-2016-05: PR - Do some more detailed tasking around production of docs for open source.
-OWIS-A
+		3. ACT-OWIS-SC-2016-05: PR - Do some more detailed tasking around production of docs for open source.
+OWIS-ACT
 	3. **Resolution of issues referred to SC (if any arising)**
 		- JT - no issues arising.
 	4. **Approval of strategic programme and work plan(s)**
-		1. R-OWIS-SC-2016-06:Resolution: vote: 7-0 in favour - To recommend this strategic plan to the Board.
-OWIS-R
+		1. RES-OWIS-SC-2016-06:Resolution: vote: 7-0 in favour - To recommend this strategic plan to the Board.
+OWIS-RES
 	5. **Identification of investment required from OpenWIS Association required to deliver the work plan**
 		1. JT - Technical author - EUR10k
 		2. JT - Continuing costs around development environment and cloud tools - roughly the same as next year.
 		3. JT - SonarQube etc
 		4. JT - About $200 pcm all told
 		5. JT - Black Duck – was supposed to inform us about licence issues etc.  However, customer service is poor so we're looking for an alternative.
-		6. A-OWIS-SC-2016-06: - BR - Put someone at UKMO in touch with ECMWF about using [PALAMIDA][BR1] OWIS-A
+		6. ACT-OWIS-SC-2016-06: - BR - Put someone at UKMO in touch with ECMWF about using [PALAMIDA][BR1] OWIS-ACT
 		7. MG - OWASP – An automatic report on library vulnerabilities is now included in the routine build.
 Reporting some high and medium priority issues at present, which will need to be investigated.
 		8. JT – Maybe we'll need to remove/update some libraries; that's a question for the next TC.
 		9. JT - OpenWIS Core is released under GPL3 - other projects will choose an appropriate open source licence.
 		10. WQ - do we still need to check our licences for purposes of open source release under GPL3?
 		11. JT - Yes, so we will try PALAMIDA.
 		12. RGir - The cost of the cloud servers MF have set up is covered until March 2017.
-		13. A-OWIS-SC-2016-07: WQ - TC to review the use of these servers in Jan 2017 and decide whether to extend.
-OWIS-A
+		13. ACT-OWIS-SC-2016-07: WQ - TC to review the use of these servers in Jan 2017 and decide whether to extend.
+OWIS-ACT
 		14. JT - Developer Conference; for the event this year the OpenWIS Association covered the 2k budget of sending Lead Developer, should we do that this year?
 		15. MDA – No, the policy is that members cover travel costs other than in exceptional circumstances.
 	6. **Approve OpenWIS release roadmap**
 		- JT - there is no fixed roadmap now that we are using the new development  process.
 We have agreed a Development release in about June and a stable release in March 2017.
 We also said the Kanban board (work packages) must be visible to all participants.
 So we should publish the candidate features and the progress against the list of features.
 	7. **Review of Lead Developer role**
 		1. JT - currently Leon Mika is doing a superb job in coordinating the development efforts across the teams.
 Leon is always available, has good sense and strong technical knowledge.
-		2. A-OWIS-SC-2016-08: MDA/JT will award Leon a certificate as formal recognition of his contribution.
-OWIS-A
+		2. ACT-OWIS-SC-2016-08: MDA/JT will award Leon a certificate as formal recognition of his contribution.
+OWIS-ACT
 		3. JT - Should we continue with the Lead Developer role?
 All - Yes.
 		4. BB - Put it within the project governance.
 		5. JT - Would be great if Leon could continue in that role.
-		6. A-OWIS-SC-2016-09: WQ - Confirm that Leon will continue in the role for the next 12 months.
-OWIS-A
+		6. ACT-OWIS-SC-2016-09: WQ - Confirm that Leon will continue in the role for the next 12 months.
+OWIS-ACT
 	8. **Review need for [Community Manager][JT1] role - Jeremy Tandy**
 		1. JT - Paper attached; similar to Melbourne with a few feedback comments included.
 		2. JT - Are we ready yet for a Community Mgr?